chrdavis/chrdavis.github.io/_posts/2019-7-6-hacking-a-mitsubishi-heat-pump-Part-2.md

 After installing, be sure to install and setup the MQTT Broker (Mosquitto Add-on) so the code running on our Arduino can connect and publish MQTT messages.
 Note that I had to use the ip address 172.17.0.1 (the docker network default gateway) for the broker to get it to work properly.
 I found that fix in [this reddit post](https://www.reddit.com/r/homeassistant/comments/74qqtc/hassio_mqtt_installation_beginner_questions/) to the homeassistant subreddit.

+In Home Assistant, go to the File Editor and add the below to configuration.yaml

 ```ruby
 mqtt:
   broker: 172.17.0.1